worldwise001/worldwise001.github.com/pubs.md

 #### 2019

+* Grace Hopper - Money talks: How Fintech Innovation can Close the Gap in Financial Equality
+* OWASP SF Meetup - You Can’t Secure What You Can’t See (redux)
 * BSidesSF 2019 - [Anti-Privacy Anti-Patterns](https://www.youtube.com/watch?v=JVcT58mBUPk)
 * (internal) - The (Ano)Nymity Slider - why and how data redaction can fail